frederic-perez/AmE-dictionary/data/idioms.md

 __set (something) in cement__ To establish something firmly or permanently; to make something unalterable or not subject to change. _The healthcare law looks promising, but we’ll have to wait until Congress sets it in cement before we know exactly what it will do._
 __set about (doing something)__ To undertake a task; to begin doing something. _After the meeting, I’ll set about writing a draft of the report._
 __set down<sup>1</sup>__ To seat, to cause to sit.
+__set in stone__ No longer changeable. _The agreement is not yet set in stone._ _Our mindset is never set in stone, but constantly in flux._
 __set the stage for something__ To make something likely to happen. _Family problems in childhood set the stage for unsuccessful relationships in adult life._
 __set the table__
 __seventh heaven__ :astonished: A state of bliss or extreme happiness. _A spa treatment in a luxury hotel with no kids—this is seventh heaven!_